 Q: How many questions are asked in CAT?

-A: The CAT question paper has 66 questions.
-The Verbal Ability & Reading Comprehension section has 24 questions, Data Interpretation & Logical Reasoning has 20 questions and Quantitative Ability section has 22 questions.
+A: For the past three years, 66 questions had been asked in CAT but CAT 2024 question paper had 68 questions.
+The Verbal Ability & Reading Comprehension section had 24 questions, Data Interpretation & Logical Reasoning had 22 questions and Quantitative Ability section had 22 questions.
 The total time duration is 120 minutes with a sectional time limit of 40 minutes for each section.

 Q: Is there negative marking for wrong answers in CAT?